+SharePoint is an increasingly popular tool for Microsoft users, especially in a time when millions of employees are working remotely.
 In this attack, malicious actors make use of an automated message from Sharepoint to send phishing emails.

 Summary of Attack Target

-Platform: Office 365
+- Platform: Office 365

 - Email Security Bypassed: Proofpoint

-Payload: Malicious Link
+- Payload: Malicious Link

-- Result: If the recipient falls victim to this type of attack, their credentials are compromised, as well as any data stored on their account.
+Clicking on it either redirects to a submission form where the recipient can enter their credentials, or downloads a PDF that redirects to another site.
+If the recipient falls victim to this type of attack, their credentials are compromised, as well as any data stored on their account.
 This places employees and their networks at considerable risk as attackers can launch internal attacks to steal more credentials and information from the organization.

-The landing page utilizes the Microsoft and Sharepoint logos to impersonate these official brands and masquerade as a legitimate site.
+The landing page utilizes the Microsoft and SharePoint logos to impersonate these official brands and masquerade as a legitimate site.
 In the email body, the recipient’s company name was also used numerous times to impersonate an internal document shared by this service.
 Recipients may be convinced that the email is safe and coming from their company because of the repetitive inclusion of the company name.